How to Get an Emergency Passport

 4. Attend an appointment at one of the 26 passport agency offices.

-5. Pick up or receive your passport depending on specific situation needs.
+5. Pick up your passport in person or receive it by mail, depending on your situation.

-**If using a registered courier company, it is possible for them to deliver the documents on your behalf.
+**When using a registered courier company, they can deliver the documents on your behalf.
 However, if you are applying for a first time passport or a minor under 16 using form DS-11, you will still need to visit a passport acceptance facility in person before your documents can be sent to a passport agency.

 Learn more about How to Get a U.S. Passport in Two Weeks or Less